-The Center for Professional Studies offers four major courses of study in addition to its School of General Education.
+The Degree Completion Program offers four major courses of study in addition to its School of General Education.
 Students may earn a Bachelor of Arts degree in Biblical Counseling, Christian Ministries, Liberal Studies, or Organizational Management.

 Bachelor of Arts in Biblical Counseling